 If you have questions about the field school, please send me an email at email@example.com.

 If you would like to apply to the field school for summer 2018, fill out and send me the application form linked here.
 Applications are due Jan 31st.

 About the Kingdom of Tonga

-Tonga is a tropical island nation with an economy based on subsistence horticulture, cash-cropping, fishing, limited marked and wage labor and a large remittance economy.
+Tonga is a tropical island nation in Western Polynesia with an economy based on subsistence horticulture, cash-cropping, fishing, limited marked and wage labor and a large remittance economy.
 While monetary aid from neighboring nations has provided amenities such as water tanks and some market infrastructure, household economies are primarily based on yields from agriculture, kinship relationships and remittances from overseas.